Rockland & Westchester ADD ADHD Stress and Emotions Psychology Treatment - Leading Local Therapist.

 ADD or ADHD and the States of Emotional Stress

 In ADD and ADHD treatment (and emotional stress care), I offer a wide range of successful therapy methods for kids, children and teens.
 Often I work with the entire family of the adolescent.
 I find the parent's involvement often very helpful.
 My therapist approach with families includes personalized treatment modalities that I've seen—over many cases—to prove successful over long periods of time.
 These are all given with personal insight into your child, and based on my decades of experience with ADD or ADHD situations.
 Emotions and stress in teens can be very difficult to deal with in many families as you know, and this further family challenge becomes a stress in addition to the teen's condition.
-The result is the best and leading ADD ADHD psychologist treatment therapy for kids, teens and children of Rockland county.
+Offering the best Rockland and Westchester ADD ADHD psychologist treatment therapy for kids, teens and children with a highly respected psychologist.
 I am conveniently located in Tarrytown, NY and Valley Cottage, NY.
 Call me to make an appointment today.
-Also serving Westchester.
-Bergen.
+Also serving Bergen.
 Orange.
 Passaic County.
 Northern New Jersey.

 “Stress” is a word commonly understood today to express a wide range of conditions.
 You often hear people say “I’m stressed out”, or “I’m having such a stressful day”, or “The stress is getting to me.”
 Emotional stress: we talk about it, say we have it, know we would like less of it.
 However, what exactly what are we talking about when we say that we are “stressed”?
 In physics, stress is defined as “an applied force or system of forces that tends to strain.”
 Here we have another word for stress: “strain.”
 Dr. Hans Seyle, the “father of stress research,” deeply studied stress for over forty years.
 He gives this definition of stress: “nonspecific responses of the body to any demand made upon it.”
 Now this is getting interesting.
 Stress—emotional stress—is a response of the body to any demand made.
 This also involves the mind.
 Stress involves a physical, emotional and/or spiritual reaction to some external (or internal) demand.